GoogleCloudPlatform/PerfKitBenchmarker/README.md

 Make sure you have installed pip (see the section above).

-run the following command (omit the 'sudo' on Windows)
+Run the following command (omit the 'sudo' on Windows)

 ```bash
 $ sudo pip install -r requirements-softlayer.txt